atulguptag/Google-Cloud-Challenge-Labs-Soluitons/Streaming Analytics into BigQuery Challenge Lab.md

 export TOPIC_NAME=
 ```

 * Before performing the Tasks, please make sure to `Enable the Dataflow API`.
-If this API is already by default then first `disable` it and then `Enable it again`.
+If this API is already enabled by default then first `disable` it and then `Enable it again`.

 ## Task 1.
 Create a Cloud Storage bucket